-This project combined Nakatomi’s core collective interests: beer, art and gambling.
-This was a dream hybrid and so we needed to, not just create a functional innovation, but pay homage to our great loves in a fully formed way.
-We ultimately created an incredible beast of a machine that equally tributes artistry, design, and technology.
+This project was a dream hybrid of artistry, design and technology and so we needed to, not just create a functional innovation, but pay homage to our great loves in a fully formed way.

 It is now installed at the entrance of MONA – where over 360,000 visitors a year will be exposed to the creation, with 51,428 of them at risk of drinking a can of Fosters.